carlgieringer/sophistree/packages/browser-extension/README.md

   - Installs and responds to context menu items
 - `content_scripts`:

-  - The content script manages highlights and interacts with the sidebar to create excerpts and to emphasize focused exerpts.
+  - The content script manages highlights and interacts with the side panel to create excerpts and to emphasize focused exerpts.
   - `<all_urls>` so that Sophistree works on all pages